Intellectual Challenges & Creative Experiments

 Then something amazing happened.
 I made a lot of friends anyway—and they taught me I could just be me.
 I didn’t need to fit in to belong to them.

-As Austin has been the place I’ve made the most friends in my life, I’d like to give back that to the Austin community.
-I hope Difficult Friends can be a place where people learn to embrace who they are, stand up for what they believe in, and make the art they’ve always wanted to be making.
+As Austin has been the place I’ve made the most friends in my life, I’d like to give that back to the Austin community.
+I hope Difficult Friends can be a place where people learn to embrace who they are, stand up for what they believe in, and make the art they always wanted to make.

 Let’s stop trying to fit in.